Rapid Action Battalion: 2009–2018

-Mohammad Rafiqul Islam, a salesman and member of extremist Allah-r Dol, was forcible disappeared by RAB in February.
+Mohammad Rafiqul Islam, a salesman and member of extremist Allahr Dol, was forcibly disappeared by RAB in February.
 RAB detained the Asian Human Rights Commission representative, William Gomes, and tortured him at their headquarters on 21 May 2011.
-Limon Hossain, a 16 year old student of Jhalakati College, was shot by RAB and had to have his leg amputated on 23 March 2011.
-Hossain was assulted by informants of RAB on 20 August 2012.
-Rasal Ahmed Bhutto, was detained on 3 March and killed in a crossfire a week later.
+Limon Hossain, a 16-year-old student of Jhalokati College, was shot by RAB and his leg was amputated on 23 March 2011.
+Hossain was assaulted by informants of RAB on 20 August 2012.
+Rasal Ahmed Bhutto, was detained on 3 March and killed due to crossfire a week later.
+On 4 November 2011, Colonel Zulfiqar Ali Majumder led members of his unit, Rapid Action Battalion-7, to Talsara Darbar Sharif and robbed the compound keeping the pir at gunpoint.
+They stole 27 million BDT from the shrine.
+Four months later, a driver of the shrine sued 10 members of Rapid Action Battalion and two informants for the robbery.

 On 5 March 2012, RAB told Mohammad Imam Hassan's family members that they rescued him and demanded a bribe for his release.
 Despite a bribe being paid, he has not been seen since then.

 On 11 May 2013, Mohammad Fokhrul Islam, a businessman, was the victim of enforced disappearance by RAB.
 His family members were warned by RAB with enforced disappearance not to talk about the issue.
-On 27 November 2013, Saiful Islam Hiru, former Bangladesh Nationalist Party member of parliament, and Mohammad Humayun Kabir Parvez, Bangladesh Nationalist Party politician, disappeared after being detained by RAB led by Lieutenant Colonel Tareque Sayeed.
-RAB was involved in the enforced disappearance of Adnan Chowdhury, Bangladesh Nationalist Party politician, on 5 December.
+On 27 November 2013, Saiful Islam Hiru, former MP and politician of the Bangladesh Nationalist Party, and Mohammad Humayun Kabir Parvez, a politician, disappeared after being detained by RAB led by Lieutenant Colonel Tareque Sayeed.
+RAB was involved in the enforced disappearance of Adnan Chowdhury, a politician of Bangladesh Nationalist Party, on 5 December.
 The police refused to take a case from Chowdhury's father which mentioned RAB.

-In Narayganj, rogue RAB-11 officers led by Lieutenant Colonel Tareque Sayeed abducted and killed seven men in April 2014.
+In Narayanganj, rogue RAB-11 officers led by Lieutenant Colonel Tareque Sayeed abducted and killed seven men in April 2014.

-On 10 March 2015, RAB vehicle was seen when Salahuddin Ahmed, Bangladesh Nationalist Party, leader was victim of enforced disappearance by law enforcement agencies.
+On 10 March 2015, RAB vehicles were seen when Salahuddin Ahmed, a politician of the Bangladesh Nationalist Party was a victim of forced disappearances by law enforcement agencies.

-In March 2017, Intelligence Wing chief Lieutenant Colonel Abul Kalam Azad was killed in a bomb blast in Sylhet while raiding an Islamic State of Iraq and the Levant hideout.
+In March 2017, Intelligence Wing chief Lieutenant Colonel Abul Kalam Azad was killed in a bomb blast in Sylhet while raiding an ISIS hideout.